HirabaiRenaud/cpp-notebook/README.md

-# README.md
+sketch-log
-As the name implies, this repository will be a personal progress-check for the C++ language.
+A personal progress-check for the C++ language.

 # Resources Used
-> C++ Primer Sixth Edition, by Stephen Prata (main book)
+- C++ Primer Sixth Edition, by Stephen Prata (main textbook)
-> The Raylib Open Source Library
+- The Raylib Open Source Library